DedanOpiyo/wk-8-clinic-booking-frontend/README.md

 - Javscript events
 - Communicating with the server

-Css styling and animation have also been incorporated alongside Html files representing pages.
+Css styling and animation have also been incorporated alongside html files.
+Each of the html files represents a page.